bob-606/5.easa.fi/README.md

 ## 25. When increasing the angle of attack at cruise speed, the center of pressure will...
-When increasing the angle of attack at cruise speed, the center of pressure will...
 - be positioned at 25% mean aerodynamic chord.
 - move backward.
 - ***move forward.***